SDGforskning/sdg-strings/SDG08_query_topic_WoS.md

 #### Phrase 2

-This phrase is about promoting safe and secure working environments.
-The general structure is *action + safety + working environments*
+This phrase is about safe and secure working environments.
+The general structure is *safety + working environments*

 ```py
 TS=